Decays of Higgs Bosons in the Standard Model and Beyond: Introduction

 This review is organized as follows.
 Section 2 is devoted to reviewing the Higgs sectors of the SM and three extended scenarios - cxSM, 2HDMs and MSSM - without imposing any constraints on the model parameters.
 We work out the analytic structure of the Higgs potential and mixing.
 Also worked out are the Higgs interactions with gauge bosons, the SM fermions, and new scalars and fermions as well as the Higgs-boson self interactions.
 We review and update the decays of neutral Higgs bosons in Section~\ref{sec:decays_of_a_generic_neutral_higgs_boson} and those of charged Higgs bosons in Section~\ref{sec:decays_of_a_charged_higgs_boson}.
-We provide explicit analytical expressions of the individual partial decay widths as precisely as possible by including the state-of-art of theoretical calculations.
+We provide explicit analytical expressions of the individual partial decay widths as precisely as possible by including the state-of-the-art theoretical calculations.
 In Section~\ref{sec:Higgcision}, we present the constraints on the couplings of the SM-like Higgs boson weighing about 125 GeV obtained from global fits to the LHC precision Higgs data.
 Conclusions are made in Section~\ref{sec:conclusions}.
-To make this review self-contained, we include several appendices to provide supplemental materials.
+To make this review self-contained, various supplemental materials are provided in six appendices.
 Appendix~\ref{app:smpara} includes a summary of the SM parameters used for the numerical estimates of the Higgs decay widths and a description of the running of the strong coupling constant and heavy quark masses.
 In Appendix~\ref{app:dsdp}, the supersymmetric contributions to the loop-induced couplings of the Higgs boson to two gluons, two photons and $Z\gamma$ are presented and Appendix~\ref{app:csfcpf} is devoted to the presentation of the QCD corrections to the partial width of the Higgs-boson decay to two photons.
-Finally, in Appendix \ref{app:2hdminput}, we present expressions for the most general 2HDM potential parameters in terms of the masses of charged and neutral Higgs bosons and the elements of the orthogonal matrix describing the mixing among neutral Higgs bosons and, in Appendix \ref{app:cubicself}, we apply them for deriving cubic Higgs-boson self-couplings.
+In Appendix \ref{app:2hdminput}, we present expressions for the most general 2HDM potential parameters in terms of the masses of charged and neutral Higgs bosons and the elements of the orthogonal matrix describing the mixing among neutral Higgs bosons and, in Appendix \ref{app:cubicself}, we apply them for deriving cubic Higgs-boson self-couplings.
+Finally, Appendix~\ref{app:bsmtools} is added as a guide to numerical packages for calculating precise SM and full BSM-dependent ELW corrections.